This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Combine all the ingredients for the Sauce in a small bowl.
-Stir to combine well.
+- Combine all the Sauce ingredients in a small bowl and stir well.

-- Heat up a small saucepan on high heat and bring the water to boil.
-Add the sliced onion, chicken, the Sauce, and cook for 2 minutes, or until the chicken is cooked.
-Skim off the scum.
+- Heat a small saucepan over high heat and bring the water to a boil.
+Add the sliced onion, chicken, and sauce, and cook for 2 minutes, or until the chicken is cooked through.
+Skim off any scum that forms.

 - Pour the eggs slowly in a circular motion, covering the chicken.
-Lower the heat to simmer and cover the saucepan with its lid.
-Cook for 2 minutes, or until the eggs are cooked.
+Reduce the heat to a simmer and cover the saucepan with its lid.
+Cook for 2 minutes, or until the eggs are set.
 Add the scallions.

 Nutrition